kitessafikadu/oteems/README.md

-# Oteems - Employee Management System f
+# Oteems - Employee Management System

 A full-stack **Employee Management System** developed as a pre-employment assessment project for OTech Engineering & Technology Solutions PLC.

 The system centralizes employee information and digitizes the employee leave request and approval process, replacing fragmented manual processes with a structured and traceable workflow.

 ## Overview

-OTech's existing employee and HR processes rely on Excel spreadsheets, paper forms, email, phone calls, and informal approval processes.
-This can lead to inconsistent employee records, delayed or lost requests, unclear approval status, and difficulty generating reports.

 The Employee Management System provides a centralized platform for:

 - Managing employee records